 Online Teaching Certification in Indiana

 Indiana offers both a regular and alternative route to teaching certification.
-The traditional method is the option used by those who don't currently have a bachelor's degree while the alternative method allows someone with a four-year degree in a non-education field the opportunity to fast-track their training and certification.
+The traditional method is the option used by those who have not yet earned a bachelor's degree, while the alternative method is for those who have earned a bachelor's degree but not in the field of teaching.

 Either way, you can complete your education online or through distance education at one of the following in-state schools which have programs approved by the Indiana Department of Education.